harthsw/www.harth-lang.org/content/post/names-identities.md

 `/MyPackage` is the parent path).

 It also contains the final `Name` instance; the simple local name.
-Similar to the basename of a UNIX path.
+Similar to the base name of a UNIX path.

 ```C++
 class Path